 With photography I seek to connect and to share, to prod and to explore.
 I invite the viewer to take a second look and share a stretch of the road.

-An Interview with Diane
+A video Interview with Diane